Firewood: Ten hints that your firewood “is not” seasoned

-Tommy was preparing to receive a delivery of firewood, in the middle of November that he had negotiated on the phone, for what he felt was a fair price for a cord of wood to be delivery and to be stacked on the side of the garage.
+Tommy was preparing to receive a delivery of firewood, in the middle of November.
+He had negotiated on the phone, for what he felt was a fair price.
+For a cord of wood to be delivery and to be stacked on the side of the garage.
 Tommy was told that it has been cut, split and well season and is ready to be burn for the Holidays.

 When Tommy’s firewood order was being delivered to his home, he said it looked like a full cord of wood 4’high x 4’wide and 8’foot long as it was stacked on the delivery truck.
 It looked reasonably seasoned and grayish in color, but as the truck was backing into the driveway he said that the smelled freshly cut wood.

 Tommy being an engineer at heart took out his moisture meter and pulled off a couple of pieces of wood.
 He had to check for the moisture content of the wood delivery before it was going to be unloaded and stacked.
 The screen on the moisture meter read 37 %, which was rather high for what was to be ready to burn seasoned firewood.
 He refused that first firewood delivery and then found another supplier, at a higher price, but the second cord of wood was properly seasoned.
 His fireplace was cleaned and now pretty much uses his fireplace daily, from the week of Thanks Giving, over the Holidays and throughout the Sundays playoff football games, leading up to the “Big game Day